amrayoub/elsie-cartoon/README.md

 _Having a functional app, of course, was a vehicle.
 Along the way I wanted to at least begin understanding how Angular 2 works and how to utilize Storage and Services._

 There is no architecture, no engineering.
 This is a patchwork quilt of trial-and-error code (I use the term loosely), too much of which is cobbed straight outta google.
-Sensible approaches were often stopped dead due to some still-mysterious incantation that I simply do not know.
+Sensible and foolish approaches alike were often stopped dead in their tracks due to some still-mysterious incantation that I simply do not know.
 There's a lot that I do not understand.
 Thus my so-called solutions are needlessly convoluted.
 This code stinks.

-* SQLite wouldn't load on the device, thus a key/value storage and all the jungle-gymnastics that goes along with.
+* SQLite wouldn't load on the device, thus there's a key/value storage and all the jungle-gymnastics that goes along with.
 * App always fails with a dumb 404-ish error on first start.
-* I don't quite get Promises even after all this effort, although async/await is absolutly awesome.
+* I still don't quite _get_ Promises even after all this effort, although async/await is absolutly awesome.
-* XWalk is possibly slowing things down but... my device needs it
+* XWalk is possibly slowing things down but... my device needs it, though.
-* Cordova plugins report slow startup
+* Cordova plugins report slow startup.
 * Way, way too many duplicate and/or `this.global` variables
 * Duplicate work is being done all over the place
 * I guess I'm trying to build an ORM; I'm probably not ready for doing that, but...

+## Back in the cafe

+After shooting "a roll" of pictures, what next?
+This:

+1. Copy the `files` directory from [Android, what happened to [The Filesystem Heirarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)?
+Seriously, you're drunk.] the _app_ directory to a server somewhere
+7. Process the images, using the "jayson.txt" file which, some of the time, contains actual JSON data.
+7. Find the button on the "home" page that nukes the Storage system (this is kinda important).
+7. Go back for more Things in Boxes.

+## -30-
 I learned a lot.
 As I find time to think about it and read more deeply, sensible approaches ought to make their way in.
 Heck, someday I might even write a test.